Best German City Names: 200+ Historic & Imaginary Ideas

 Hohnstein

-A Saxon Switzerland fortress town perched on cliffs above the Polenz valley, commanding strategic views over medieval trade routes
+Saxon Switzerland fortress town on cliffs above the Polenz valley and medieval trade routes

 Altena